Safety and Efficacy

 • Pregnancy: BONJESTA® is intended for use in pregnant women.

 • Lactation: Women should not breastfeed while using BONJESTA® because the antihistamine component (doxylamine succinate) in BONJESTA® can pass into breast milk.
 Excitement, irritability, and sedation have been reported in nursing infants presumably exposed to doxylamine succinate through breast milk.
-Infants with apnea or other respiratory syndromes may be particularly vulnerable to the sedative effects of BONJESTA® resulting in worsening of their apnea or respiratory conditions.
+Infants with apnea or other respiratory syndromes may be particularly vulnerable to the sedative effects of BONJESTA®, resulting in worsening of their apnea or respiratory conditions.

 • Pediatric Use: The safety and effectiveness of BONJESTA® in children under 18 years of age have not been established.
 Fatalities have been reported from doxylamine overdose in children.
 Children appear to be at a high risk for cardiorespiratory arrest.

-Overdosage: BONJESTA® is an extended-release formulation; therefore, signs and symptoms of intoxication may not be apparent immediately.
+BONJESTA® is an extended-release formulation; therefore, signs and symptoms of intoxication may not be apparent immediately.
 Signs and symptoms of overdose may include restlessness, dryness of mouth, dilated pupils, sleepiness, vertigo, mental confusion, and tachycardia.
-At toxic doses, doxylamine exhibits anticholinergic effects, including seizures, rhabdomyolysis, acute renal failure and death.
-If treatment is needed, it consists of gastric lavage or activated charcoal, whole bowel irrigation and symptomatic treatment.
+At toxic doses, doxylamine exhibits anticholinergic effects, including seizures, rhabdomyolysis, acute renal failure, and death.
+If treatment is needed, it consists of gastric lavage or activated charcoal, whole bowel irrigation, and symptomatic treatment.
 If you suspect an overdose or seek additional information about overdose treatment, call a poison control center at 1-800-222-1222.

 To report suspected adverse reactions, contact Duchesnay Inc. at 1-855-722-7734 or [email protected] or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.